ketilovre/angular-json-print/README.md

   ```html
     <span class="json-print-prop">"foo"</span>:
   ```
 - Strings.
-Any HTML-code is escaped and displayed as text.
+Any HTML-markup is escaped and displayed as text.

   ```html
     <span class="json-print-string">"String with <p>HTML</p>"</span>